-1. Proper shirt, shorts, and covered shoes are required at all times.
-Shoes with metal or hard-plastic spikes or cleats are not allowed.

-- 2. Student athletes may not be in the weight room without authorized supervision by either a coach or the athletic director. - 3.
+- 1. Proper shirt, shorts, and covered shoes are required at all times.
+Shoes with metal or hard-plastic spikes or cleats are not allowed. - 2.
+Student athletes may not be in the weight room without authorized supervision by either a coach or the athletic director. - 3.
 All students must be under the supervision of an authorized coach.
 Anyone using the weight equipment must work with a partner. - 4.
 Students should replace all weights on racks immediately following use. - 5.
 Students should work with the coach to determine their limits and train accordingly. - 6.
 Students should use proper weight lifting techniques and warm-up with proper stretching exercises. - 7.
 Students who engage in strength training must be guided by a coach with the proper background and experience.
 Strength training is a highly skilled activity, not merely a supplement to other athletic programs

-NCAA Initial Eligibility Clearinghouse
+NCAA Eligibility Center

-If an athlete is personally contacted by a college recruiter, she or he should inform and work with and the coach and athletic department.
+If an athlete is personally contacted by a college recruiter, she or he should inform and work with the coach and athletic department.
 Student athletes must be aware of academic requirements for college admissions by the end of their ninth grade year.
+The student athlete and parent/legal guardian are responsible for Eligibility Center registration, which should be completed before the beginning of the athlete's junior year.